contigen/js-compiler/README.md

 # JS-Compiler

-This is a basic implementation a compiler in JavaScript.
+This is a basic implementation of a compiler in JavaScript.
 I'm starting this project to better understand how code is structured and how you write good code, I'm basically always curious about how thing are created.
 A compiler sounds interesting enough, and a simple one? makes it more easy.
 Let's go!